 Travel to India and volunteer to empower women!

 Poverty, social division and superstitious beliefs victimize thousands of women and young girls in India.
 Many of these women are both poor and illiterate.
 Through our micro-finance project, our main goal is to build self-reliance by developing skills in knitting, paper bag making and stitching.
-Located in Delhi, this project helps women earn for not only living but to support their children’s education also.
+Located in Jaipur, this project helps women earn for not only living but to support their children’s education also.
 The project is a unique chance to observe the process of how handmade paper bags are produced, stitched and tailored.
 In addition, volunteers can also participate in teaching at a nearby school, which serves disadvantaged children.
 Generally, morning our volunteers teach these children and in the afternoon help in making these handmade items and learn about the women in India.

 There are no specific educational experiences, skills or qualifications needed to join IFRE’s women's support project in India.
 However, volunteers are expected to be flexible and patient.
 Volunteers should have a passion and love to share with these poor and exploited women and young girls.
 Creativity is highly valued in our volunteers so that you can provide inspiration and guidance to these women and girls!

 The women's empowerment projects in India aim to help destitute women's groups (comprised of both young girls and adult women).
 Our project helps them rebuild their self-esteem in hopes of leading a productive life with their heads held high and happiness in their heart.
 Volunteers contribute to a variety of activities, ranging from teaching English to skill development training for young girls and adult women.
 For the young kids, generally girls, a volunteer will teach English organize creative extra-curricular activities (singing, dancing, art and playing).
 For the adult women, a volunteer will teach English and help in skill-development (such as stitching and tailoring – skills that will later help these women in their quest to be self-sustainable).